 Ringworm is caused by a fungal infection.
 Many hedgehogs will carry this fungus without showing any symptoms.
 Other illnesses and the stress of captivity can often cause it to develop and it is vital to be constantly vigilant for the signs.
-A hedgehog that has been doing fine in captivity may suddenly develop ringworm later on.
+A hedgehog that has been doing fine in captivity during treatment may suddenly develop ringworm later on.

 Ringworm varies in severity from a mild crusting around the nose to large scabbed areas and complete fur and spine loss.